(Image: Justitia (Lady Justice), a symbol of moral justice embraced by many judicial systems worldwide)

 4. Proficiency in English

-Applicants whose native language is not English must provide adequate evidence of proficiency in English.
+Applicants who do not fulfill the aforementioned requirement(s) for exemption must provide adequate evidence of proficiency in English.
 The following tests are accepted:

 Please note that none of the scores for the TOEFL or IELTS tests may be older than 2 years at the time of applying (they will not be accepted).
 However, CPE and CAE certificates that are older than 2 years at the time of applying are acceptable.

-Applicants who have an IB or EB diploma, or GCSE can, upon their request, be exempt from taking one of the English proficiency tests mentioned above under certain conditions:
+Applicants who have an IB or EB diploma, or GCE can make a request for exemption from taking one of the English proficiency tests mentioned above under certain conditions:

 - IB students: students that have their International Baccalaureate diploma obtained from a school of which the sole medium of instruction is English can be exempt from taking an English proficiency test as mentioned above.
 Alternatively, students that have passed Higher Level English (first language) can also be exempt from taking an English proficiency test as mentioned above.
 If students have passed English at Standard level, they will have to have scored at least 5 (out of 7) points on English to be considered for exemption.
 On top of that, their total IB-score should be 35.
 Students that have taken English B (at Standard level) have to present an English proficiency test score in all cases.